noemarius/fannen/README.md

 With Fannen.lu we hope to offer a Luxembourg based location aggregator grouped by industry sectors.
 We hope to become the go-to website to visually locate related places (i.e.: buildings, events...).
 Furthermore we would like to allow users to customise their experience and interact with other users through the use of reviews/comments.

+Built with Laravel for the Back-end and NextJS for the front-end.

+We are using the Breeze package to manage the authentication.

+## Installation

+# Laravel:

+composer install

+# NextJS:

+npm install

+# .env:

+copy the content of .env.example into the env and add replace the GOOGLE MAP API key.

 # Laravel Breeze - Next.js Edition 🏝️

 ## Introduction